otiyalla/Zenlot/README.md

 3. You can change the release channel but you will need the publication ID

 To build, use >> expo build:andriod

+//Feature: Pined note

+//TODO: To implement
+Hands-on experience with frontend testing frameworks and modern build pipelines Experience with large-scale data tracking and analytics infrastructure Knowledge of marketing automation solutions and advertising network integrations Familiarity with A/B testing solutions and experimentation methodologies Understanding of cryptocurrency, blockchain technology, and decentralized applications